-This special briefing by leading ambassadors and UN officials will review the background to the Summit of the Future and invite participants to discuss priorities for the upcoming negotiations.
-13:00-15:00 Lunch break 15:00-16:15 Toward a more inclusive water policy: Leaving no one behind A lack of participatory decision-making processes with affected and relevant stakeholders is often at the root of deficient water policies.
+This briefing will provide an opportunity for members of parliament to share their thoughts on how to strengthen multilateralism to effectively address current as well as emerging issues of global governance.
+Presenter: Mr. Danilo Turk , Member of the High Level Advisory Board on Effective Multilateralism, former President of Slovenia 13:00-15:00 Lunch break 15:00-16:15 Toward a more inclusive water policy: Leaving no one behind A lack of participatory decision-making processes with affected and relevant stakeholders is often at the root of deficient water policies.
 Local communities, women, youth, indigenous peoples and vulnerable groups should be involved in framing national policies for water with an eye to equity and social justice.
 In contrast, in too many instances water policies are designed under pressure from large commercial and private interests as opposed to the public good.
 This session will look at the ways in which accounting for the specific needs and views of women, youth and vulnerable communities can greatly improve the formulation and implementation of water commitments nationally and globally.
 The unique responsibility of parliamentarians as representatives of the people in ensuring that all are included in decision-making processes will be emphasized.
 Leading questions: How can we ensure decision-making in water policy delivers for the public good?
 How can a human rights-based approach ensure that women, youth, indigenous peoples and other communities be included meaningfully and effectively in policies for safe water and sanitation?
-What are the critical concerns of local communities with regard to water policy and how san that he addressed? how can they be addressed?
-Transboundary waters: From competition to cooperation for peace 16:15 -17:30 Transboundary waters.
-From competition to cooperation for peace Many freshwater sources transcend international borders.
+What are the critical concerns of local communities with regard to water policy and how can they be addressed?
+How do these concerns differ between urban and rural areas?
+Presenters: Ms. Ana Merelis Genaro, MP, Chamber of Deputies of Bolivia Prof. Caitlyn Hall, Member, Young Hydrologic Society Ms. Lesha Witmer, Member, Steering Committee of the Women for Water Partnership 16:15 -17:30 Transboundary waters: From competition to cooperation for peace Many freshwater sources transcend international borders.
 While most water-related disputes are resolved peacefully, growing demand of water, decreasing availability, and the intensifying impact of climate change and its effects, including migration, increase the risk of violent conflict.
 Many conflict-affected countries are facing extreme weather events, including droughts and floods.
-Many countries are currently experiencing tensions with their neighbours due to unresolved water management disputes whose resolutions are critical to meeting economic and environmental needs.
+Many countries are currently experiencing tensions with their neighbors due to unresolved water management disputes whose resolutions are critical to meeting economic and environmental needs.

 This session will consider current multilateral and regional mechanisms for water diplomacy as well as the practical ways and means by which water can serve as a tool of cooperation rather than competition between nations.
 Leading questions: What are effective "water diplomacy" tools, and what determines their success or failure?
+What can governments do both within their boundaries and across watershed borders to improve cooperation and management of shared water resources?
 Where water scarcity is the primary driver of conflict, what are the lessons learned?
 How can climate related disputes be mitigated to prevent outbreaks of violence?
-17:30 -17:45 Wrap up session: What is next in water policy making?

-Mr. Duarte Pacheco, President of the Inter-Parliamentary Union UN Official (tbc)
+Presenters: Ms. Danielle Gaillard, Senior Specialist on Water and Global Processes Prof. Melissa McCracken , Assistant Professor of International Environmental Policy, The Fletcher School, Tufts University Prof. Susanne Schmeier , Associate Professor of Water Law and Diplomacy, IHE Delft Institute for Water Education 17:30 -17:45 Wrap up session: What is next in water policy making?
+Mr. Duarte Pacheco, President of the Inter-Parliamentary Union Mr. Guy Rider, Under-Secretary-General for Policy, United Nations